 - 1. Click Start, Control Panel, Add or Remove Programs. - 2.
 Click Add/Remove Windows Components, select Fax Services, and follow the instructions on the screen.
-You may need the Windows CD to complete installation.
+If prompted for the Windows CD, point instead to the c:\i386 directory.

 To start Fax Console